 You can also pay Rose Garden a visit when in Pushkar, as it is here where farmers grow a variety of roses extensively.
 The sight of blooming flowers and the soothing fragrance of it would simply leave you feeling happy and at peace.

 Pushkar is a place which has its own charm and mysticism.
 It is located at an approximate distance of 419, 1,032, 1,825, and 1,684 km from Delhi, Mumbai, Bengaluru and Kolkata respectively.
 Here is how you can reach Pushkar using the below-mentioned routes.

-By Air.
-The nearest airport is Jaipur International Airport.
+The nearest airport is Kishangarh Aiport (KQH), Ajmer located at the distance of 42 km and Jaipur International Airport (JAI) at the distance of 155 km.
 It is well-routed with other Indian cities via direct and connecting flights.
 Once you deboard at the airport, you can consider travelling to your respective destination by some means of public transportation.